scottgasch/pyutils/README.md

 ## Setup

-In addition to installing the library (`pip install pyutils` or via the wheel checked in under `dist/`), there are a couple of steps you should do so that everything works:
+In addition to installing the library (`pip install pyutils` or via the wheels checked in under [dist/](https://github.com/scottgasch/pyutils/tree/main/dist), there are a couple of steps you should do so that everything works:

 1. Pregenerate an unscrambler datafile, which relies on the presence of the input file `/usr/share/dict/words` (so install that, maybe via